SaqibYounas/SaqibYounas/README.md

 ### 👤 About Me

-I’m a passionate Full-Stack Web Developer with hands-on experience in building scalable and user-friendly web applications.
-Through internships at Appaura (Frontend) and TechTommy (Backend), I’ve worked on real-world projects involving React.js, Node.js, MongoDB, and modern UI/UX frameworks.
-I enjoy bridging frontend and backend systems, integrating APIs, and optimizing performance to deliver practical, interactive web experiences.
-My goal is to solve real problems by turning innovative ideas into high-impact digital solutions.
+ I’m Muhammad Saqib, a BSIT student in my 5th semester who genuinely enjoys building websites that actually help people.
+ My first web project made me realize how exciting it is to turn an idea into something real.
+Since then, I have worked on both frontend and backend projects, improving my skills one step at a time.
+ I have completed two internships at Appaura (frontend) and TechTommy (backend), working with React.js, Node.js, and PostgreSQL.I m now eager to grow as a Full Stack Developer and contribute to building impactful, user focused solutions.

 ### 🎯 Objective

 BSIT student (5th semester) with hands-on experience in both frontend and backend development through real-world internships.
 Skilled in building full-stack applications using React, Node.js, TypeScript, and MongoDB.
 Actively seeking opportunities to contribute to practical projects, enhance my skills, and grow as a Full-Stack Web Developer.